-- Official Release Announcement Figure 4 depicts an example of two versions: $\mathcal{L}(\text{commons-beanutils}, 1.9.1)$ and $\mathcal{L}(\text{commons-beanutils}, 1.9.2)$.
+- Official Release Announcement Figure 4 depicts an example of two versions: L(commons-beanutils,1.9.1) and L(commons-beanutils,1.9.2).
 Hence, we can use the LMP to compare the migration patterns between versions of a library.
-For instance, the LMP presents the effect of the new release of $\mathcal{L}(\text{commons-beanutils}, 1.9.2)$, illustrated by the declining LU curve at $\mathcal{L}(\text{commons-beanutils}, 1.9.1)$. - Security Advisory Disclosure Figure 4 annotates when the security advisory CVE-2014-0114 was disclosed to the public (i.e., April 2014).
-In detail, the LMP presents evidence of how a security vulnerability triggers the library migration from $\mathcal{L}(\texttt{commons-beauutils}, 1.9.1)$, illustrated by its declining LU curve. - (2) Analysis Method: Our approach to answer (RQ2) involves a manual case study analysis to understand developer responsiveness to a new release announcement and a security advisory.
-For more useful and practical scenarios, selection of our case studies included (i) new releases from the more popular libraries (i.e., as they tend to impact more developers) and (ii) more severe security advisories (i.e., warrants immediate developer attention).
+For instance, the LMP presents the effect of the new release of L(commons-beanutils, 1.9.2), illustrated by the declining LU curve at L(commons-beanutils, 1.9.1). - Security Advisory Disclosure Figure 4 annotates when the security advisory CVE-2014-0114 was disclosed to the public (i.e., April 2014).
+In detail, the LMP presents evidence of how a security vulnerability triggers the library migration from L(commons-beanutils, 1.9.1), illustrated by its declining LU curve.